Indoor Air Quality Testing — South Florida

 Indoor air quality problems are frequently invisible.
 Elevated CO₂, volatile organic compounds, biological contaminants, and airborne particulates affect occupant health long before symptoms become obvious or a source is identified.

-• CO₂ monitoring — ASHRAE 62.1 and AIHA guidelines evaluate ventilation adequacy.
-Elevated CO₂ above 1,000 ppm in occupied spaces indicates insufficient fresh air and is a leading cause of occupant performance complaints and health symptoms in offices, schools, and multi-family buildings
+• CO₂ monitoring — Evaluates ventilation adequacy.
+Elevated CO₂ above 1,000 ppm indicates insufficient fresh air and is a leading cause of occupant performance complaints in offices, schools, and multi-family buildings

 • VOC testing — Chemical off-gassing from building materials, furnishings, finishes, and renovation products evaluated against ACGIH and EPA reference values